nickbrett1/ftn/README.md

 # bem
 British Empire Management Site

-A work in progress website aimed to provide home automation and collaboration tools.
+A work in progress website to provide home automation and collaboration tools.